-Conservation on Crown Lands: The land base on Crown Lands available for harvesting has been decreasing over time as the government increases the area of land that is protected for conservation purposes.
-According to the New Brunswick Forest Products Association, the percentage of constrained forestlands on Crown Lands increased from approximately 18% in 1992 to approximately 32% in 2002, thereby reducing fibre supply in New Brunswick and increasing the attractiveness of freehold lands.
-Moreover, the annual allowable harvest for softwood species on Crown Lands in New Brunswick has been reduced by 14% since 1982 (source: New Brunswick Forest Products Association) while the Province of Quebec reduced its annual allowable harvest level by 20% in 2005 (source: Resources naturelles et Faune, Quebec, Mars 2005).
-The 2009 document "A balanced management approach for New Brunswick's Crown Forest" indicated that conservation forest area would be reduced to between 23% and 25% of Crown Lands starting in 2012 (source: Province of New Brunswick 2009).
-In 2011, conservation forest targets were subject to additional review that resulted in the delayed implementation of new management plans.
+Conservation on Crown Lands: The Province of New Brunswick 2009 document "A balanced management approach for New Brunswick's Crown Forest" indicated that conservation forest area would be reduced to between 23% and 25% of Crown Lands starting in 2012 (source: Province of New Brunswick 2009).
 In March 2014, the Government of New Brunswick released a revised strategy that will expand protected natural areas to 8% while dropping total conservation forest to 23%.
-The Government has announced that softwood harvest levels will be increasing by 660,000 m annually and has allocated the additional volume to various companies.
+At the same time the Government announced that softwood harvest levels will be increasing by 660,000 m annually and has allocated the additional volume to various companies.
 The hardwood harvest level will remain the same as the current management plan for the near future.